 If you travel to Spain a lot you’ll have noticed that this is a country that loves a holiday and Malaga is no exception.
-In this blog post we list the public holidays in Malaga in 2019, all 14 of them!
-Note all but two local holidays (19 August and 8 September) are also public holidays in Andalucia 2019.
+In this blog post we list the public holidays in Malaga for the whole of 2020, all 14 of them!
+Note all but two local holidays (19 August and 8 September) are also public holidays in Andalucia 2020.

 What’s open on public holidays in Malaga?